breezechen/YAPM/YAPM/bin/Release/README.txt

 - monitoring activities of running processes (handles created, connections opened...)
 - viewing complete statistics and graphs about processes and system (memory/cpu usage...)
 - Emergency Hotkeys feature (assign a custom command to a set of keyboard keys.
 Example : Ctrl+Shift+Suppr to kill foreground application)
-- State Based Action feature (allows to assign a custom command which is launched when the state of a process changes.
-Example : reduce priority when cpu usage is up to 50%)
 - Find Window's Process feature (allows to find the process which owns a specific window with a simple drag & drop over the screen)
 - Find hidden processes feature (find hidden basic rootkits)
 - etc.